-Recordkeeping 1 hr., 38 min.
+Recordkeeping 2 hr., 11 min.

-Learning about the law or the form 20 min.
+Learning about the law

+or the form 27 min.

-Preparing the form 1 hr., 16 min.
+Preparing the form 1 hr., 27 min.

+Copying, assembling,

-Copying, assembling, and sending 4 1 min
+and sending the form to

+the IRS 34 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 See the Instructions for Form 1040.